 You can configure Content Gateway to allow only certain clients to use the proxy.

-To do so, you specify IP addresses and IP address ranges in ip_allow.config.
-To deny access to specific IP addresses, do not include them in the file.
+To allow access, specify client IP addresses and IP address ranges in ip allow.config.

+To deny access, do not include those client IP addresses in the file.

 - 1. Navigate to the Configure > Security > Connection Control > Proxy Access page. - 2.
-Click Edit File to open the configuration file editor for the ip allow.config file.

-- 3. Enter information in the fields provided, and then click Add.
+Click Edit File to open the configuration file editor for the ip_allow.config file. - 3.
+Enter information in the fields provided, and then click Add.
 The fields are described in Configuration Options. - 4.
 Click Apply to save the information, and then click Close.